 Tracking the motion of data lets you pinpoint exactly when it left the safe zone and who’s responsible for letting that happen.

 Patching vulnerabilities in computer software is extremely important, especially considering that most successful computer attacks exploit well-known vulnerabilities for which patches exist.

-Request the IT team to implement a thorough patch management strategy that verifies functionality and security when patches are applied to existing operating systems.
+Request the IT team to implement a thorough patch management strategy that verifies functionality and security.

 Perform vulnerability assessments once a month or even weekly.
 Regularly scan the security controls and contents of every system in the network (internal and external) to identify threats and be prepared for attacks.